-The rich environment of the Yakima homeland allowed prehistoric peoples to prosper there.286 Throughout this vast primeval (Yakama) expanse the accumulated wealth of millions of years was deep buried or heaped upon the land.
-Other wealth swam in the seldom silent rivers, congested at the fisheries along the Columbia or winged low above the marshes.287
+The rich environment of the Yakima homeland allowed prehistoric peoples to prosper there.
+Throughout this vast primeval (Yakama) expanse the accumulated wealth of millions of years was deep buried or heaped upon the land.
+Other wealth swam in the seldom silent rivers, congested at the fisheries along the Columbia or winged low above the marshes.
+The seldom silent rivers are congested at the fisheries along the Columbia or winged low above the marshes.